srobo/team-emails/SR2026/2025-10-01-confirm-places.md

     TODO_SHIPPING_ADDRESS

 We will send you an email with a tracking link once your kit is on its way.
+Disclaimers and invoices returned after Friday 31st October may result in your kit arriving after kickstart.

 {% endif %}